There is a world beyond ours, a world that is far away, nearby and invisible.

 The preparation phase takes place before your psychedelic experience and involves harm-reduction education and confidential holistic support to prepare you for your Journey.

 Integration occurs after your Journey and is a safe, welcoming space for you to make meaning of your experience.
-We may explore any shifts in perspective or realizations through somatic therapy, expressive arts, Hakomi, IFS, or Gestalt therapy.
+We may explore any shifts in perspective or realizations through somatic therapy, expressive arts, Hakomi, IFS, or ritual and shamanic practices.

 Research has shown us that psychedelics help to enhance cognitive flexibility.
-They open up critical periods of neuroplasticity that can be harnessed for lasting change.
+They open up critical periods of neuroplasticity that can support growth and change.
 You can leverage these critical windows of neural plasticity through psychedelic therapy support to expand the positive potential psychedelics can offer.

 Trainings related to Psychedelic Therapy: